Susan Atkins: Motivation

 In later years, prosecutor Vincent Bugliosi stated that he believed the murders had numerous, disparate motives, all of which he believed served to benefit Manson.
+Atkins stated that she wanted to commit a crime that would shock the world.

 Arrest and jailhouse confession

 On August 16, 1969, the police raided Spahn's Ranch in connection with auto thefts.
 The charges were later dropped and everyone was released.
 Soon after their release, Manson and his followers left Spahn Ranch for Barker Ranch, another isolated location.
-However, the authorities were still suspicious of the group, raided the new location in October 1969, and arrested the group again on auto theft charges.
+However, the authorities were still suspicious of the group, raided the new location in October 1969, and arrested the group again on auto theft and arson charges.
 It would be the last time many of them would be free.
 Just after this arrest, another member of the group implicated Atkins in the Hinman murder and she was charged with that crime.

 While in jail, Atkins befriended two middle-aged career criminals, Virginia Graham and Veronica "Ronnie" Howard, to whom she confessed her participation in the Tate/LaBianca murders (for example, telling the women that she had stabbed Tate and tasted Tate's blood).
 They subsequently reported her statements to the authorities.
 This, combined with information from other sources, led to the arrests of Atkins and others involved in the Tate/LaBianca murders (Van Houten, Krenwinkel, Kasabian, and Watson).

-Virginia Graham and Ronnie Howard later received the bulk of the $25,000 award offered by Roman Polanski for solving the murder case.
+Virginia Graham and Ronnie Howard later received the bulk of the $25,000 reward offered by Roman Polanski for solving the murder case.
 Their testimony was corroborated by extensive forensic evidence, the testimony of Linda Kasabian, and the grand jury testimony of Atkins herself.